What is Lifeproof Petproof Carpet?

-Over the past few months we’ve received several messages from visitors to the site asking us about LifeProof carpet and what we think about it.
-So, here we have our Home Flooring Pros review as well as LifeProof carpet reviews from consumers.
+Over the past few months, we’ve received several messages from visitors to the site asking us about LifeProof carpet and what we think about it.
+So, here we have our Home Flooring Pros report as well as some LifeProof carpet reviews from consumers.

-Read our carpet ratings and review post to learn about the other best carpet brands
+Read our carpet reviews post to learn about the other best carpet brands

 LifeProof carpeting has been on our radar since its launch in 2015, and now, some years later, we have a better understanding of the pros and cons of this seemingly miraculous carpeting product.